 My idea of a traditional Christmas feast is a roast turkey, stuffing, mashed potatoes, steamed vegetables and of course some holiday dessert staples such as fruit cake or bread pudding.
 Just thinking of it all is enough to get my tummy grumbling.

 However, if you’re spending Christmas in Argentina this year, the staple turkey-dinner may not be part of your plans.
 Typically, an Argentine Christmas feast is a barbecue, or Asado for those familiar with this type of meal.
 Since Christmas is in the summer, families opt for an outdoor meal instead of being cooped up in the kitchen with the heat.
 Trade in spending Christmas wrapped up in blankets next to a warm fire place as snow falls outside, for a plate of meat by the poolside.
 It’s not any less festive, and could be a nice change of pace from the typical holiday vacation.
+As summer is usually brave during holidays, the asado is usually switched by a vitel toné, russian salad (very different from the original), pellet, milanesa, matambre and from dessert, pan dulce (stola or sweet Christmas bread) and old types of dried fruits, praliné, peanut with chocolate and nougats.
+Argentineans maintain some European´s and North Hemisphere`s traditions, so you might find them on meals and on decoration.

 We all have our Christmas Eve traditions.
 Whether it’s attending a church service, enjoying a dinner with friends and family, opening up a couple of presents pre-December 25th, or laying out some milk and cookies for plump ol’ Saint Nick, the 24th is just as much a part of the holiday spirit as actual Christmas day.

 A personal favorite Argentine tradition are the fireworks that are set off on midnight of the 24th.
 Sleepy parents and rambunctious children flock to the streets to enjoy the spectacle of lights glittering across the sky.
 There’s cheering, there’s laughter, and there’s dancing as Argentine’s shout “Feliz Navidad” between houses.
+The “Santa Claus show” begins at this precise moment, while kids are distracted with fireworks and “where Santa Claus might be?”, other members of the family run to put the presents next to the Christmas Tree and later on pretend that “Santa was Here”.
+Surprised faces of the little ones make the running worth it.

 It’s no mystery that spending Christmas in Argentina means spending the holidays in the heat.
 High temperatures, shorts, air conditioners, and palm trees may throw some of us northern-hemisphere dwellers for a loop.